Santa Barbara City College

 - Social Media

 Santa Barbara City College is a community college with approximately 15,000 students, including 1,000 international students from more than 80 different countries.
-In addition to providing award winning transfer preparation (the first two years of study toward the four-year baccalaureate degree) for universities, SBCC offers over 100 associate degree and certificate programs in a wide range of occupation/ career fields and a variety of general education opportunities.
+In addition to providing award-winning transfer preparation (the first two years of study toward the four-year baccalaureate degree) for universities, SBCC offers over 100 associate degree and certificate programs in a wide range of occupation/ career fields and a variety of general education opportunities.
 The college is fully accredited and is consistently ranked among the top community colleges in the country.
 In 2013, SBCC was ranked as the #1 Community College in the US by the prestigious Aspen Institute out of 1,000 community colleges in the nation.
-In 2018 and 2019, SBCC was ranked as the #1 Community College by Best Value Community Colleges.
+In 2018, 2019, and 2020, SBCC was ranked as the #1 Community College by Best Value Community Colleges.

 The Santa Barbara City College campus is located on a bluff overlooking the Pacific Ocean only steps to the beach.
 It is truly one of the most picturesque locations in the United States.
 The campus is located about 90 minutes north of Los Angeles and approximately 6 hours south of San Francisco.
 Santa Barbara is known as America's Riviera; it is a clean, safe and healthy learning environment.